andyjwest/test-pages/public/posts/demi/oldonesa.md

 5th edition brought a fun and surprising twist with the Warlock class when it released.
 The class was uniquely different from anything from the playtest.
 It brought a popular theme from RPGs and stories that was unexplored in Dungeons and Dragons: the Great Old Ones.

 These entities add a new dynamic to 5th edition.
 Worlds that have a focus around one of these elder gods look closer to a Lovecraft novel and less like a classic Conan fantasy.
-From the iconic *Call of Cthulu* to N'zoth and C'thun of World of Warcraft, DMs have a huge array of tools to  draw inspiration from to bring an unique feeling to the table when dealing with Old Gods and the madness that is tied so closely to them.
+From the iconic *Call of Cthulhu* to N'zoth and C'thun of World of Warcraft, DMs have a huge array of media to  draw inspiration from to bring an unique feeling to the table when dealing with Old Gods and the madness that is tied so closely to them.

 This guide aims at giving DMs and Players new tools for roleplaying in these environments as well as general advice for playing games with a Madness or Old God feel to them.